 There are no words for how much I wish this pitcher of red sangria hadn’t already vanished a few days ago.

-That’s the thing about a red sangria recipe.
+That’s the thing about a good red sangria recipe.
 If it’s a really good mix, it doesn’t last long.
 And I would say this particular red sangria recipe vanishes faster than most.

-All these vibrant flavors meld together into one tangy-sweet complex fusion of fruity rapture… in a glass.
+All these vibrant flavors meld together into one tangy-sweet complex fusion of fruity rapture… In a glass.
 Fancy words for sangria, but then again this is no ordinary red sangria recipe.